Hero background

 Weekdays

-From Monday to Friday you will take part in lessons and activities with the children, working alongside local teachers and bringing games, songs and interactive moments to the classroom.
+From Monday to Friday, you'll join lessons and activities with the children, working alongside local teachers and bringing in games, songs and interactive moments.

-Mornings are dedicated to lesson preparation, while afternoons take place mainly in the classroom.
-Each day also leaves some free time to relax or share moments with the other participants.
+Mornings are mostly for lesson prep, while the afternoons are spent in the classroom.
+Each day still leaves time to relax or hang out with the other participants.

-Thursday evenings feature a special event: Karaoke Night — a chance to socialise and bid farewell to participants finishing the programme.
+On Thursday evening there's something special: the Karaoke Night, a chance to socialise and say goodbye to whoever is finishing the programme.

 07:30Breakfast at the centre and getting ready for the day

-09:00Classroom sessions with the children: English, games and hands-on activities
+09:00Lessons with the kids: English, games and hands-on activities

-11:30Break time, conversation and free time in the village
+11:30Break, a chat and free time around the village

-14:00Afternoon activities at school: sports, singing, creative workshops
+14:00Afternoon activities at school: sport, songs, creative workshops

-18:00Group or extra activities, shower and shared dinner
+18:00Extra or group activities, shower and shared dinner

-20:30Evening activities with other participants, or Karaoke Night on Thursdays
+20:30Evening activities with the other participants, or Thursday karaoke night

 Weekend

-White beaches, tropical islands and crystal-clear waters: a paradise for snorkelling and relaxation
+White-sand beaches, tropical islands and crystal-clear water: great for snorkelling and a proper rest day.

 The next story is yours